 Caring For Pea Plants

 55-70 degrees Fahrenheit is the perfect temperature for pea production.
-They can grow well in cooler temperatures as well, but may not produce as heavily until the temperature warms to 55 degrees or higher.
+They grow well in cooler temperatures as well but may not produce as heavily until the temperature warms to 55 degrees or higher.

-Peas don’t like hot conditions at all.
-Temperatures that regularly reach 75+ degrees will start causing your plants to experience heat stress.
-Over 80 degrees, they will begin to wilt and die back.
+Peas don’t like hot weather conditions.
+Temperatures that regularly reach 75+ degrees will cause heat stress.
+Over 80 degrees, they wilt and die back.
 You’ll need your plants to reach full maturity and produce before the weather gets too warm.

-It can be tricky to find the right balance of moisture for your pea plants.
-While peas do like moist soil, they don’t like wet soil as they can become susceptible to root rot.
+Finding the right balance of moisture for your pea plants can be tricky.
+While peas do like moist soil, they don’t like wet soil as they are susceptible to root rot.

-It’s easiest to water about a half inch per week during germination and when the plants are small.
-Gradually increase to 1” of water per week to promote production when the plants reach their full size.
+Water a half inch per week during germination and when the plants are small.
+Gradually increase to 1” of water per week to promote production when the plants reach maturity.

-Warmer weather can cause the soil to dry out quicker.
-Place about 2” of mulch around your plants to keep the moisture from evaporating.
+Warmer weather causes dry soil.
+Place about 2” of mulch around your pea seedlings to keep soil moisture from evaporating from your well-drained soil.
 The goal is to keep the soil uniformly damp.

-A sandier soil will spur peas to produce more quickly, but overall, peas prefer a well-draining loamy soil with lots of organic material.
-Organic matter like compost will absorb any excess water and hold it in reserve for the plants.
+A sandier soil spurs peas to produce more quickly, but overall, peas prefer loamy and well-drained soil with lots of organic material.
+Organic matter like compost absorbs any excess water and reserves it for the plants.

-If you are planting in the fall, your peas may like a richer and denser soil than in the warmer months.
-This helps protect their roots in the cooler weather of the fall months.
+If you are planting in the fall, your peas may prefer richer and denser soil than in the warmer months.
+This keeps the soil moist and protects their roots in the cooler weather of the fall months.

-Peas prefer a soil pH between 5.6 and 6.8, so it’s good to do a soil test to optimize your soil.
-They are nitrogen-fixing plants, which means they will help supplement and replace nitrogen in the soil.
+Peas prefer a soil pH between 5.6 and 6.8.
+Do a soil test to optimize your soil.
+They are nitrogen-fixing plants, which means they will supplement and replace nitrogen in the soil.

 Generally, peas do not require much fertilizer.
-If you wish to use one, you can use a balanced low-NPK fertilizer just to offer a small boost.
-However, if your soil is organic matter-rich and has some aged compost or aged manure worked into it, there’s no need for fertilizer at all.
+If you wish to, use a balanced low-NPK fertilizer to offer a small boost.
+However, if your soil is organic matter-rich and has some aged garden compost or aged manure worked in, there’s no need for fertilizer.

-When the plants are about 6” in height, it’s good to spread a thick layer of compost around the plants to add a little extra nutrition and to try to maintain soil moisture.
-Otherwise, they need little by way of extra fertilizer.
+When the plants are about 6” tall, spread a thick layer of compost around them to add a little nutrition and to maintain soil moisture.
+Otherwise, they need little extra fertilizer.

 Pruning & Training Peas